Timecop 2: The Berlin Decision

-Timecop 2: The Berlin Decision (also known as Timecop: The Berlin Decision, and Timecop 2) is a 2003 American cyberpunk science fiction action film directed by Steve Boyum.
+Timecop 2: The Berlin Decision (also known as Timecop: The Berlin Decision, and Timecop 2) is a 2003 American direct-to-video cyberpunk science fiction action film directed by Steve Boyum.
 The film is based on the comic book of the same name by Mike Richardson and Mark Verheiden, and is a sequel to 1994's Timecop starring Jean-Claude Van Damme.
 The film stars Jason Scott Lee, with a supporting cast of Thomas Ian Griffith, Mary Page Keller and John Beck.
-The film was released on direct-to-DVD in the United States on September 30, 2003.
+The film was released on DVD and VHS in the United States on September 30, 2003.
 It is the second installment in the Timecop film series.
+The film introduces new characters and takes place twenty one years after the previous film.

 Plot

-The film introduces new characters and takes place twenty one years after the previous film.

 In 2025, time travel technology has improved considerably; Time Enforcement Commission (TEC), the agency that monitors time travel, is still keeping the past safe and after the events of the previous film, Society for Historical Authenticity (SHA) is established to ensure that TEC personnel do not alter history.
 However, the Society's leader, Brandon Miller, believes he has the responsibility to change history based on a "moral obligation to right the wrongs of the past" and plans to do so by traveling back to Berlin in 1940 and kill Adolf Hitler.
 TEC agent Ryan Chang is sent back to stop him, but in the resulting fight, Miller's wife, Sasha, part of the SHA, ends up dead.
 Miller is imprisoned in the World Penitentiary for trying to change history, and Ryan Chang begins arresting Miller's close Society friends.
 In Atlantic City in 1895, Ryan prevents SHA member Frank Knight from robbing Andrew Carnegie.
 Knight accuses the TEC of being murderers when they execute him.
 Ryan is haunted by memories of when his father, Josh, died of a brain aneurysm in 2002.
 Josh was lecturing about time travel at the University of Southern California, and had a heated debate on the morals of altering history.

 TEC agent Douglas illegally makes physical contact with his younger self and they are suddenly merged, causing the agent to wink out of existence.
 Without the agent ever existing, a key Brandon Miller associate isn't arrested and Miller is able to leave prison on a technicality.
 Miller sets out to eliminate every TEC operative by traveling back in time and killing their ancestors, making it as if the agents never existed.
 Miller could then change history with impunity since there wasn't anyone to stop him.
 Eventually, Ryan is the only agent left and he has to stop Miller.